 But if you’re not a skier, where there is a great deal of snow it is recommended wearing snowshoes, otherwise good crampons will do just fine.

-4. Climb Slovenian route in North wall
+4. Climb Slovenian route in North wall in winter season

 In the summer, this route is Ⅱ. and Ⅲ. grade by UIAA.
 But in the wintertime, when it’s covered with snow and ice, it could be anything but difficult to climb, if you have experiences with ice climbing.
 What’s more, the ice wall is just perfect to reach the top of Mt Triglav in the winter season.